Power up! Robust Graph Convolutional Network via Graph Powering: From Fixed to Variable Power Network

+\textbf{Graph sparsification.} Given a graph $\Gcal\coloneqq(\Vcal,\Es{1})$, consider its powered version $\Gp{r}\coloneqq(\Vcal,\Ep{r})$ and a sequence of intermediate graphs $\Gs{2},\ldots,\Gs{r}$, where $\Gs{k}\coloneqq(\Vcal,\Es{k})$ is constructed by connecting two vertices if and only if the shortest distance is $k$ in $\Gcal$.
+Clearly, $\{\Es{k}\}_{k=1}^r$ forms a partition of $\Ep{r}$.
+For each node $i\in\Vcal$, denote its $r$-neighborhood by $\Ncal_r(i)\coloneqq\{j\in\Vcal\mid d_\Gcal(i,j)\leq r\}$, which is identical to the set of nodes adjacent to $i$ in $\Gs{r}$.
 Next, for each edge within this neighborhood, we associate a value using some suitable distance metric $\phi$ to measure ``aloofness.''
 For instance, it can be the usual Euclidean distance or correlation distance in the feature space.
 Based on this formulation, we prune an edge $e\coloneqq(i,j)$ in $\Ep{r}$ if the value is larger than a threshold $\tau(i,j)$, and denote the edge set after pruning $\bEp{r}$.
 Then, we can construct a new sequence of sparsified graphs, $\bGs{k}$ with edge sets $\bEs{k}=\Es{k}\cap\bEp{r}$ and adjacency matrix $\bAs{k}$.
-Hence, the variable power operator is given by
+Hence, the variable power operator is given by $\bAp{r}_\btheta=\sum_{k=0}^r\theta_k\bAs{k}$.
 Due to the influence of high-degree nodes in the spectral domain, one can \emph{adaptively} choose the thresholds $\tau(i,j)$ to mitigate their effects.
 Specifically, we choose $\tau$ to be a small number if either $i$ or $j$ are nodes with high degrees, thereby making the sparsification more influential in densely connected neighborhoods than weakly connected parts.

 \textbf{Layer-wise update rule.} To demonstrate the effectiveness of the proposed operator, we adopt the vanilla GCN strategy \eqref{equ:gcn_update_rule}.
-Importantly, we replace the graph convolutional operator $\Acal$ with the variable power operator.
-In particular,
+Importantly, we replace the graph convolutional operator $\Acal$ with the variable power operator to obtain the variable power network (VPN):

 where $D_{ii}=1+|\{j\in\Vcal\mid d_\Gcal(i,j)=1\}|$.
-The introduction of $\Ibf$ is reminiscent of the ``renormalization trick'' \cite{kipf2016semi}, but it can be also viewed as a regularization strategy in this context, which is well-known to improve the spectral robustness \cite{amini2013pseudo,joseph2016impact}.
-We show that this construction, called variable power network (VPN), immediately increases the scope of data fusion by a factor of $r$.
+The introduction of $\Ibf$ is reminiscent of the ``renormalization trick'' \citep{kipf2016semi}, but it can be also viewed as a regularization strategy in this context, which is well-known to improve the spectral robustness \citep{amini2013pseudo,joseph2016impact}.
+This construction immediately increases the scope of data fusion by a factor of $r$.